RGKarthik/Textrepeater/AZURE_DEPLOYMENT.md

 2. The application should load and display the form
 3. Test submitting a message
 4. Verify that messages are saved and displayed
+5. (Optional) Visit `/api/test-db` and `/health` to confirm database connectivity and overall health

 ## Step 7: Monitor and Troubleshoot